MUSIC

 background

 I studied piano with 2 wonderful teachers, Ella Pounder from the age of 5 until I was 9 and Denis Matthews from the age of 14 until I was 18.
-They helped me explore music in playful and creative ways.
+They helped me explore music in playful and creative ways, including improvisation.
 In the time between studying with them, I had a teacher who taught in more conventional ways, with lots of theory, strict technique, playing with the metronome etc. This didn’t suit me at all, especially as he was also quite a bully.
 I instantly felt my natural musicality getting blocked.
-But this negative experience caused me to to rebel, albeit secretly.
-Through deep reflection and exploration of the inner workings of music, I held onto my natural skills, and developed them rapidly into very powerful fluency in the language of music.
-Meanwhile, I pretended to follow my teacher’s highly dogmatic instruction and passed all the ABRSM examinations with distinctions by the time I was 11 and won many junior competitions.
-I also played concertos and recitals from the age of 12 onwards.
-Studying with Denis Matthews from the age of 14 was a wonderful experience.
-His encouragement and insight were invaluable.

 Aged 18, I went to the RNCM to study piano and also had informal singing lessons.
-Again, I had a difficult relationship with my piano teacher, Ryszard Bakst: he found my natural, unpretentious manners not to his taste but he encouraged me to participate and compete and I won awards for my piano playing, performed regularly as a concerto soloist and in recitals and graduated with first class honours.
+Again, I had a difficult relationship with my piano teacher, Ryszard Bakst: he found my natural, unpretentious manners not to his taste but he encouraged me to participate and compete, and I won awards for my piano playing, performed regularly as a concerto soloist and in recitals and graduated with first class honours.

 I left the RNCM quite burnt out but gradually settled into my own unconventional ways of working as a professional musician and teacher.
 I now offer students fluent musicianship training in piano and singing, which generates a range of incredibly useful skills in any chosen genre of music.
 Ultimately, musical fluency allows us to express our deep inner feelings directly and spontaneously, something which is beyond the scope of words, and in my view, is the true purpose of music.
 I have continued working as a pianist, playing classical repertoire, as well as my own pieces and improvisations in my own unconventional, natural way.
 Jazz and pop styles (piano and singing) also interest me very much as an artist and I am currently working on some new artistic projects.